bhrutledge/exploring-venv/slides.md

 - [Virtualenv's `bin/activate` is Doing It Wrong](https://gist.github.com/datagrok/2199506)

 ---

-## Related tools

-- pipsi (e.g. http-prompt), vs. manual
-- Environment variables (e.g., autoenv, direnv)
-- pew
-- pyenv and pyenv-virtualenv
-- pythonz
-- tox

----
+name: dev
+template: default

-### Using with other tools
+## Using with other dev tools

 - IDLE
     - `python3 -m idlelib`